Number porting allows you to bring your existing phone numbers to MaxoTel from another provider.

 Please see Number Porting FAQ - Category A or C

-Yes, during the cutover window, where your number is moving from your losing carrier to us, your number will be unreachable.
-Normally, downtime is only a few minutes per number, but on rare occasions, can be up to 4 hours.
+Yes, during the cutover window where your number is being moved from your current provider to MaxoTel, your number will be unreachable.
+This is normally only a few minutes per number, but on rare occasions, can be up to 4 hours.